Title

 In an effort to combat corruption and abuse in the mass media, Presidential Decree No. 191 establishes the Media Advisory Council, which reviews and grants permission for mass media operations, while also assuming the functions of the defunct Philippine Press Council and Press Consultative Panel.

-The main purpose of Presidential Decree No. 191 is to abolish the Mass Media Council created under Presidential Decree No. 36 and to create in its stead the Media Advisory Council, with rules and regulations to enable this new body to discharge its functions effectively in regulating mass media operations.
+It abolishes the Mass Media Council created under Presidential Decree No. 36 and creates in its place the Media Advisory Council, with rules and regulations to enable the new body to discharge its functions effectively.

-It assumes the functions and prerogatives of the defunct Philippine Press Council and the Press Consultatives Panel as constituted on October 4, 1972, insofar as these relate to and conform with the decree's requirements.
+It assumes the functions and prerogatives of the defunct Philippine Press Council and the Press Consultative Panel constituted by the Secretary of Public Information and representatives of mass media on October 4, 1972, insofar as these relate to and conform with the requirements of PD 191.

-The Media Advisory Council is authorized to set up a secretariat to perform functions and duties as entrusted by the council.
+Yes.
+For full implementation, it is authorized to set up a secretariat to perform functions and duties entrusted to it by the Council.

 Analyze Cases Smarter, Faster